 We then travel out of the city to experience the Emir’s enchantingly named, Palace of the Moon and Stars.
 This evening, weather and time permitting, we will enjoy a barbecue on the station platform before our train departs

-From Mary we transfer to the ancient and mainly unrestored remains of Merv.
+From the station at nearby Mary we transfer to the ancient and mainly unrestored remains of Merv.
 Once an important stopping point on the Silk Road, it claims to have briefly been the largest city in the world during the 12th Century.

 1794 saw the demise of Merv, after the Emir of Bukhara destroyed the dam which the population depended on for its water.